Get insider access

 Best Monitors Under $500

-Plenty of monitors under $500 offer good performance.
-Most monitors in this price range are considered mid-range and budget options compared to the rest of the market, so they won't have the latest high-end features like QD-OLED panels or Mini LED backlighting.
-However, you can still find useful features with monitors for under $500, like high resolutions and USB hubs, or even gaming perks like high refresh rates.
+There are plenty of monitors under $500 that offer good performance.
+Compared to the rest of the market, most monitors in this price range are considered mid-range and budget options, so they don't have the latest high-end features like QD-OLED panels.
+Some even have Mini LED backlighting or other useful features, like high resolutions, USB hubs, or high refresh rates for gaming.

 When looking for a monitor, it's important to consider what you'll use it for, as you would need a different type of monitor for office use than you would for gaming.
 For example, sharp text clarity is important for work, while a fast response time is beneficial for gaming.
-Luckily, options are available for any type of user in this price range, and there's no perfect solution for everyone.
-These monitors are also available in a variety of sizes, but choosing the right size is a personal preference.
+Luckily, there are options for any type of user in this price range, and there's no perfect solution for everyone.
+These monitors are also available in a variety of sizes and resolutions, but choosing the right size and resolution is a personal preference.

-We've bought and tested more than 300 monitors, and below are our recommendations for the best monitors to buy for under $500.
-See our recommendations for the best gaming monitors under $300, the best budget and cheap monitors, and the best work monitors.
+We've bought and tested more than 325 monitors, and below are our recommendations for the best monitors for under $500.
+Also, see our recommendations for the best gaming monitors under $300, the best budget and cheap monitors, and the best work monitors.

 1. Best Monitor Under $500